Square profit beats on growth in subscription and services business

-(Reuters) - Square Inc beat market expectation for quarterly profit on Wednesday, as the payments processor earned more from its subscription and services business, especially from Cash App, sending its shares up 8% after market.
+(Reuters) - Square Inc beat market expectation for quarterly profit on Wednesday, as the payments processor earned more from its subscription and services business, especially from Cash App.

 The company, founded and led by Twitter Inc Chief Executive Officer Jack Dorsey and best known for its signature credit card readers that are plugged into smartphones, has been aggressively expanding into a wide range of financial services.